Australian Dudebros Are Using Canadian Ski Towns As a Never-Ending Bachelor Party

 "I've never gone out on Australia Day because it is absolutely fucking insane," she said.
 "You can just hear Australians going apeshit all over the place.
 Everyone gets naked; it's completely out of control."
 Avalon also said when it comes to some Aussie bros, she has experienced a lot of misogyny and lame attempts at picking her up when she's out partying, including one pickup line a la How I Met Your Mother that ended with an Aussie offering to "paint a pretty picture all over my cunt."

 "When boys get out here, they get Peter Pan syndrome, where they feel like they don't have to grow up, and they feel like they're getting that experience because our colleges aren't as crazy as America or Canada," Amy, who works at a nightclub in Whistler, told VICE.
-"I've also heard it said that the girls feel like they've fallen down the rabbit hole like Alice because all of the sudden they're in this world that doesn't make any sense and is absolutely crazy... you survive off $10 a day, and you're living from paycheck to paycheck... and then the drugs."
+"I've also heard it said that the girls feel like they've fallen down the rabbit hole like Alice because all of the sudden they're in this world that doesn't make any sense and is absolutely crazy... you survive off $10 a day, and you're living from paycheque to paycheque... and then the drugs."